szaghi/FoBiS/README.md

 ### Compile all programs found

-      FoBiS.py bluid
+      FoBiS.py build

 FoBiS.py will recursively search for _program_ files into the directories nested into "./".
 Program files are captured parsing each file found: a file is a _program-file_ if it contains the Fortran statement _program_.
 It is worth noting that the above FoBiS.py call will use the default compilations options.

 ### Compile all programs found excluding some files

-      FoBiS.py bluid -exclude foo.f90 bar.f
+      FoBiS.py build -exclude foo.f90 bar.f

 FoBiS.py will recursively search for _program_ files into the directories nested into "./" and, excluding _foo,f90_ and _bar.f_, all other files will be parsed and, in case, built.

 ### Compile a specific target

-      FoBiS.py bluid -src my_path -target my_path/my_sub_path/foo.f90
+      FoBiS.py build -src my_path -target my_path/my_sub_path/foo.f90

 FoBiS.py will recursively search for "my_path/my_sub_path/foo.f90" and for all its dependency files into the directories nested into "my\_path".
 FoBiS.py will (re-)compile only _foo.f90_ file (independently if it is a program-file or not) and all its dependencies if necessary.
 In case the target is a program is output name will be the basename without any extension (i.e. _foo_ in the example).
 If a different output name is preferable it can be specified by the "-o" switch, namely

-      FoBiS.py bluid -src my_path -target my_path/my_sub_path/foo.f90 -o FoO
+      FoBiS.py build -src my_path -target my_path/my_sub_path/foo.f90 -o FoO

 ### Compile a specific target with user-defined flags

-      FoBiS.py bluid -cflags '-c -cpp -O2' -src my_path -target my_path/my_sub_path/foo.f90
+      FoBiS.py build -cflags '-c -cpp -O2' -src my_path -target my_path/my_sub_path/foo.f90

-### Compile large projects with parallel capability enabled for maximize speedup on parallel architectures
+### Compile large projects: maximize building speedup on parallel architectures

-      FoBiS.py bluid -j #cpus
+      FoBiS.py build -j #cpus

 This is an experimental feature not yet completely tested, thus it should be carefully used.
 Using the switch "-j" enables a pool of concurrent jobs (the number of which should be equal to the number of physical cpus or cores available) for compiling targets dependencies.
-Presently, the pool is not optimized and balanced accordingly to the number of files that must be (re-)compiled and the use of some recursive functions can degrades the speedup.
+Presently, the pool is not optimized and balanced accordingly to the number of files that must be (re-)compiled.

 ### Clean project tree